-A key source of estimation uncertainty and critical accounting judgement includes, but is not limited to, the following:
+There are no critical accounting judgements in the current year.
+A key source of estimation uncertainty includes, but is not limited to, the following:

 Impairment of loans and receivables:

 Management exercise judgement when assessing if the loans and receivables are impaired.
 The loans are receivable from the parent undertaking, daa, hence the test is dependent on management's assessment of the credit quality of daa which is based on daa's credit rating assigned to daa by Standard & Poor's Global Ratings.